intersystems-community/IRIS-ExternalTable/README.md

 ## Configuration

-^ET.Config("LocalDir") global can be used to set common path part for table configuration files and DL.LocalFile based locations.
+^ET.Config("LocalDir") global can be used to set common path part for table configuration files and EXT.LocalFile based locations.

 For instance, if the full path to your table config is `/home/irisowner/config/mytable.json` and data is located in `/home/irisowner/data/mydata.csv`, then setting:
 ```